vivianetrindade/vivianetrindadeportfolio/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Available Scripts in the BackEnd

-In the project directory *server*, you can run:

-### `npm run build`

-Builds the compiled directory of JavaScript.

-### `npm start`

-Runs the compiled app in the development mode using node in the file ./dist/index.js.\
-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-### `npm run dev`

-Runs the npx tsc to compile the app in watch mode concorrently with nodemon to run the compiled app in the development mode using node in the file ./dist/index.js.\
-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ## Author